wizards-of-lua/wizards-of-lua/docs/installation.md

 the client as well.

 ### Requirements
-* The Wizards of Lua modification requires Minecraft 1.11.2
+* The Wizards of Lua modification requires Minecraft 1.11.2 (Java)
 * and Forge 13.20.1.*

 ### Download